openstack/charm-ceph-proxy/README.md

 to do this will cause a reconfiguration error and new service units will not join the existing ceph cluster.

 The charm also supports the specification of storage devices to be used in the ceph cluster.

     osd-devices:
         A list of devices that the charm will attempt to detect, initialise and activate as ceph storage.

-        This this can be a superset of the actual storage devices presented to each service unit and can be changed post ceph bootstrap using `juju set`.
+        This can be a superset of the actual storage devices presented to each service unit and can be changed post ceph bootstrap using `juju set`.

+        The full path of each device must be provided, e.g. /dev/vdb.

+        For Ceph >= 0.56.6 (Raring or the Grizzly Cloud Archive) use of directories instead of devices is also supported.

 At a minimum you must provide a juju config file during initial deployment with the fsid and monitor-secret options (contents of cepy.yaml below):